-[•] Cork City Centre Movement Strategy: The first phases of this strategy have been implemented and are included in the Do-Minimum scenario.
+• Cork City Centre Movement Strategy: The first phases of this strategy have been implemented and are included in the Do-Minimum scenario.

-- Provides a safer transport network where investment is priority focussed and data led; - Promotes better health by incorporating more active travel and incidental exercise in the transport network, either as walking and cycling trips in their own right or as part of linked trips with public transport; - Reduces transport-related emissions through a provision of a cleaner, greener public transport fleet and reduction in private car use; and - Provides a robust economic case for transport investment in the Cork Metropolitan Area producing a significant benefit cost ratio of approximately 2.9:1.
+- The overall reduction in car use promotes better physical and mental health and wellbeing by incorporating more active travel and incidental exercise in the transport network, either as walking and cycling trips in their own right or as part of linked trips with public transport, and improving local air quality; - Enhances the region's liveability and attractiveness from a tourism, cultural and economic perspective; - Supports the actions of the Climate Action Plan 2019 in reducing transport-related emissions through a provision of a cleaner, greener public transport fleet, a reduction in private car use and promotion of sustainable and active travel; and - Provides a robust economic case for transport investment in the Cork Metropolitan Area producing a significant benefit cost ratio of approximately 2.5:1.